Today is Mother’s Day. You didn’t forget, did you?

 The El Camino mom walks the line perfectly between two universes—home and corporate America—just like the Elco resided in the passenger car and truck realms.
 It worked for the El Camino for nearly a quarter century, and it works for these moms, too.

-With its sexy lines, attractive appearance, and fast, aggressive performance, the Porsche Boxster is a hot little number.
-And if you’ve pegged your mom as the Porsche Boxster type, you’re just sick.
-However, it’s become perfectly acceptable for your friends, neighbors, and acquaintances to think of your mom this way.
+With its sexy lines, attractive appearance, and fast, aggressive performance, the Porsche 911 is a hot little number.
+And even if you don’t picture your mom as the Porsche 911 type, your friends, neighbors, and acquaintances just might.

 In fact, they probably have.
 Sorry.